Lyrikz/serverless-apig-logs/README.md

     region: 'us-east-1' # default to CLI option (--region) or ${self:provider.region}
     stage: 'dev' # default to CLI option (--stage) or ${self:provider.stage}
     logLevel: 'INFO' # default to CLI option (--apig-log-level) or 'ERROR'
+    dataTraceEnabled: true # Can be overriden by CLI option (--apig-log-dataTraceEnabled)
+    metricsEnabled: true # Can be overriden by CLI option (--apig-metricsEnabled)
 ```
+When parameter `dataTraceEnabled` is set to true full request and response bodies can be found in the logs.

+Parameter `metricsEnabled` enables extended CloudWatch metrics for API (api calls, latency, etc).